|

 This Aloe has a limited distribution in the mountains of the South-Western Cape, a winter rainfall area.
 This distinctive Aloe is is popular with collectors, although it is slow-growing and in a temperate climate is sensitive to watering.
 Large specimens may grow up to 15 ft tall in their native habitat but 6 - 8 ft tall would be exceptional in cultivation.

-The grey-brown stems are forked dicotomously, with clusters of strap-shaped blue-green leaves arranged in two opposite rows on the end of each stem.
+The grey-brown stems are forked dicotomously, with clusters of strap-shaped blue-green succulent leaves arranged in two opposite rows on the end of each stem.
 The 10 in leaves have a few small teeth distal to the stem.
 The fan-shaped arrangement of leaves is unique to this species.
 Each leaf cluster can produce a single cylindrical raceme of tubular scarlet flowers towards the end of the winter.

 |